Low energy spectral and scattering theory for relativistic Schroedinger operators: -energy threshold

 We start by studying an auxiliary operator which will be related to the behavior of the resolvent of $H_0$ at $0$.
 Following \cite[Sec.~2]{U}, let us set $G_0$ for the operator defined for $f\in C_c^\infty(\R^3)$ by

 Clearly, this corresponds to the operator of convolution by the function

 It has been shown in \cite[Lem.~5.1]{U} that this operator continuously extends to an element of $\B(\H_s,\H)$ as well as an element of $\B(\H,\H_{-s})$ for any $s>3/2$.
-The following statement is a slight improvement of this result.
+The following statement is an improvement of this result.

-\begin{lemma} For any $s>3/2$, the operator $G_0$ belongs to $\K(\H_s,\H)$ and to $\K(\H,\H_{-s})$. \end{lemma}
+\begin{lemma} For any $s>1$, the operator $G_0$ belongs to $\K(\H_s,\H)$ and to $\K(\H,\H_{-s})$. \end{lemma}